extenda/actions/test-pod/README.md

 ### Test internal service without `cloud-run.yaml`

 This example demonstrates how to run a test without depending on a `cloud-run.yaml` in your repository.

+Note that when `cloud-run.yaml` isn't used, the Pod will not have a `SERVICE_URL` environment variable set.

 ```yaml
 on: push